-Tripawds is your three legged dog resource and help center.
-This is a community of support for sharing your story and learning from others about amputation for dogs, canine osteosarcoma or other cancers, and loving life on three legs.
+Tripawds is your three legged pet resource and help center.
+This is a community of support for sharing your story and learning from others about amputation for dogs and cats, osteosarcoma or other cancers in pets, and loving life on three legs.

 Start your free Tripawds blog today!
 Existing members, please log in at right.